The HL7 MCC eCare Plan public collaborative meets biweekly on Wednesdays at 5 pm ET:

 - Identify, develop and prioritize the necessary MCC data elements and clinical terminology standards, clinical information models (CIM), and FHIR® mappings that will enable the standardized transfer of data across health settings;

-- Develop and test an open-source clinician facing SMART on FHIR eCare plan application for managing persons with MCC; and
+- Develop and test open-source clinician, patient, and caregiver facing SMART on FHIR eCare plan applications for managing persons with MCC; and

 - Develop, test, and ballot an HL7® Fast Health Interoperability Resource (FHIR®) Implementation Guide based on the defined use cases and MCC data elements.